-Consists of debt with a maturity of greater than one year: primarily North American debt dating from the 1940s and ECS and assigned debt.
+Consists of debt with a maturity of greater than one year.
+The North American debt was repaid in December 2006.

 Liability due to SDR allocation

 This liability is related to the allocation of SDRs by the IMF.
 In the event of the winding up of the IMF SDR Department, or in other circumstances, the UK could be obliged to repurchase SDRs to the extent of its allocation.
 It should be noted that the treatment of the allocation in the ONS publication the Pink Book is different.
 In the Pink Book the SDR allocation is shown as a memorandum item.